andersundsehr/aus_driver_amazon_s3/README.md

 > composer require andersundsehr/aus-driver-amazon-s3
 > ```

-1. Add a new file storage with the “Amazon S3” driver to root page (pid = 0).
+1. Add a new file storage with the “AWS S3” driver to root page (pid = 0).
 2. Configure your file storage

 ## Configuration